molily/molily.de/_posts/2019-02-03-testing-angular.md

 Protractor is a great project, but today there is no compelling reason to choose Protractor over its competitors.

-If you are looking for Protractor examples, you will find tests in different flavors for the Counter and Flickr search.
+If you are looking for Protractor examples, have a look at the Protractor end-to-end tests for the Counter and Flickr search.
+They come in two variants, one with the control flow and one with `async` / `await`.
 They are not explained in this guide though.

 <div class="book-sources" markdown="1">
 - [Counter: End-to-end tests with Protractor](https://github.com/9elements/angular-workshop/tree/master/e2e)